Lukefrotts227/first-side-project/README.md

 # About this Project
 - This project will help users generate side projects
 - It will go through the process and generate ideas with user input for assistance
+- Version one will try using open ai and gpt-3.5-turbo to generate ideas

 ## Getting Started